."Skutler" Motorsports,

 .

 At the Oxtail shop the characters were numerous.
-Mark W., the "30ish" Yankee General (he was from upstate New York), was usually second to arrive at the Oxtail shop in the mornings.
-He'd begin each day as if astride a horse in front of troops; he'd slowly ride his invisible steed around the shop barking orders; though for the most part pleasant, on occasion he'd exhibit symptoms of the Napoleon complex.
-Once, I stuffed him into a garbage can just to bring him down a couple notches.
+Mark W., the "30ish" Yankee General (from upstate New York), was usually the second to arrive at the shop in the mornings.
+He'd begin his day as if astride a horse in front of troops; he'd slowly ride his invisible steed around the shop barking orders; though, mostly a pleasant chap, on occasion he'd exhibit symptoms of the Napoleon complex.
+Once, I stuffed him into a garbage can to bring him down a few notches.

 A proven solution